The Trust Deed Investing & Mortgage Investing Process

 - Investment Bulletin

-- Purchaser/Lender Disclosure Form
+- Purchaser/Lender Disclosure Form (documentation does change depending on the state)

 - Loan servicing agreement

-- Any other relevant documents required by the Department of Real Estate
+- Any other relevant documents required by the Department of Real Estate in California or by the Florida Office of Financial Regulation as well as the Consumer financial protection bureau (NMLS).

-Commit to an Investment
+Commit to a Note Investment

 After signing all documentations listed above, you can return everything via email or FedEx along with a personal check or cashier’s check (cashier’s check not required).
 Wiring may be required for short-term deals where speed is important.